VGVentures/very_good_engineering/src/content/docs/testing/testing.md

 ## Assert test results using expect or verify

-All tests should have one (and ideally only one) statement at the end of the test asserting the test result using either an [expect](https://api.flutter.dev/flutter/flutter_test/expect.html) or [verify](https://pub.dev/documentation/mocktail/latest/).
+All tests should have one or more statements at the end of the test asserting the test result using either an [expect](https://api.flutter.dev/flutter/flutter_test/expect.html) or [verify](https://pub.dev/documentation/mocktail/latest/).

 Bad ❗️